Beach Hazards Statement issued for Allegan, Van Buren by NWS - News Break

 Beach Hazards Statement issued for Allegan, Van Buren by NWS

-Effective: 2021-06-23 22:19:00 EDT Expires: 2021-06-24 14:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions and do not venture out on piers.
+Effective: 2021-06-24 03:29:00 EDT Expires: 2021-06-24 14:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions and do not venture out on piers.
 Please check with your local authorities on potential beach closures.
-Target Area: Allegan; Van Buren BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH THURSDAY AFTERNOON * WHAT...High wave action, strong currents, and dangerous swimming conditions expected.
-Piers may be heavily swamped by waves. * WHERE...Allegan and Van Buren counties. * WHEN...Through Thursday afternoon. * IMPACTS...Strong currents can pull swimmers into deeper water and high waves can sweep people off piers.alerts.weather.gov
+Target Area: Allegan; Van Buren BEACH HAZARDS STATEMENT REMAINS IN EFFECT UNTIL 2 PM EDT THIS AFTERNOON * WHAT...High wave action, strong currents, and dangerous swimming conditions expected.
+Piers may be heavily swamped by waves. * WHERE...Allegan and Van Buren counties. * WHEN...Until 2 PM EDT this afternoon. * IMPACTS...Strong currents can pull swimmers into deeper water and high waves can sweep people off piers.alerts.weather.gov